pbuckner/x-plane_plugins/XPython/docs/source/usage/logfiles.rst

 Python messages go to :code:`<XP>/XPPython3Log.txt` [#F1]_.
 You can change location of this logfile by setting environment variable :code:`XPPYTHON3_LOG`.
 Log is re-written each time [#F2]_.
 If you want to preserve the contents of the logfile, set environment variable :code:`XPPYTHON3_PRESERVE`.
+Optionally, these values can be set in the initialization file, see :doc:`/development/xppython3.ini`.
+(The final location of the logging file will be indicated in ``Log.txt`` which will indicated the name of the file on python startup.)

 * Log always contains: